-Attribute Description acqsts Acquisition Status A tracking tool used during data processing that ensures featu fully investigated as necessary Investigate Indicates that further field examination and analysis are required Resolved Indicates that field examination and analysis is completed asgnmt Assignment Flag nment status of items delivered to the field by the ject Manager or COR.
+Attribute Description acqsts Acquisition Status A tracking tool used during data processing that ensures features are fully investigated as necessary Investigate Indicates that further field examination and analysis are required Resolved Indicates that field examination and analysis is completed asgnmt Assignment Flag Indicates assignment status of items delivered to the field by the HSD/NSD Project Manager or COR.
 Unassigned Not assigned Assigned Assigned For Info Only For Information Only cnthgt Contact Height Contact height of side scan sonar contacts. invreq Investigation Requirements Specific investigation requirements defined by the HSD/NSD Project Manager or COR